What is yoga?

-In ordinary western school you do not learn what to do if you feel fear, anger or frustration.
+In ordinary western schools, you do not learn what to do if you feel fear, anger, or frustration.
 You do

 not understand what they are or where they come from.
 You do not know what it is to eat really

 healthy.
 You do not learn what it means to keep your body in good shape and physical health and

 why that also is important for your mental wellbeing.
 No curriculum in an ordinary school makes it a task to learn according to which values to live to become a happy person unless you

 have a very dedicated and wise teacher who makes the teaching of this knowledge his personal

 Yoga offers to teach about all of this.
 In western society, it is most known for its Asanas, the